 I hope you’re all doing well!

 For those of you not familiar, Waiting on Wednesday is a weekly meme hosted by Jill over at Breaking the Spine.
 This meme spotlights highly anticipated upcoming releases.
-2018 has a ton of amazing books coming out so it will be super easy to highlight a release for the rest of the year.
+2020 has some amazing books coming out, this is a great way to highlight them since I’m pretty shit at doing anticipated release posts.

 This week’s pick:

 This week I’m highlighting Aurora Burning by Amie Kaufman and Jay Kristoff.